A guidebook titled 'UK Charity Regulations 2025' lies open to a compliance checklist.

 • Independent Examination: A less onerous review than an audit, designed for smaller charities.
 An independent examiner checks for any major issues but does not give the same level of assurance as an auditor.

-The financial thresholds for charities in England and Wales are as follows:
+The financial thresholds for charities in England and Wales (as of April 2025) are as follows:

 • If your gross income is £25,000 or less: You do not need any external scrutiny unless your governing document requires it.
 You submit a simple annual return.